anyaevostinar/anyaevostinar.github.io/classes/111-f22/functions1_prep.md

 * Explain when the code in a function is executed
 * Explain what the *scope* of a function is and how it impacts variables used inside the function
 * Define and use a new function with multiple parameters to accomplish a task
+* Identify when a function should be created

 ## Readings